 The Ford chassis fuse panel is located on the sidewall, left of the driver's feet.
 This fuse panel supplies power to exterior lights, the tow plug, and the wipers.
-For exact details, see the Ford manual.
+For exact details, see the Ford operator's manual.
+On some coach models, there may also be a Newmar-installed fuse panel in the same area.

-To access the Ford fuse panel on the passenger side under the dash, rotate the clips on the sides of the cover to release and remove the cover.
-To remove the black fuse retainer, pinch the two tabs together, and pull out on the retainer to gain access to the fuses.
+On some coaches, it may be necessary to remove a cover to access the panel(s), while others may be open.
+Some covers may be opened by rotating the clips on the sides to release and remove the cover.
+To remove the black fuse retainer, pinch the two tabs together, and pull on the retainer to gain access to the fuses.
 To replace the cover when finished, install the retainer by aligning and pressing in until the fuse retainer snaps in place.
 Install the cover, and rotate the retainer clips to hold the cover in place.